-- ◆ Now suppose there is the possibility of international trade.
-While the domestic production possibilities set remains unchanged, the domestic consumption possibilities set is expanded with international trade. - ◆ The consumption possibilities set in the presence of international trade is given by the entire area of the triangle bounded by the international relative price line and the two axes.
-Since the old consumption possibilities set is completely contained in the new consumption possibilities set, domestic aggregate social welfare must increase, even in the case that the international relative price is the same as the domestic relative price in the absence of international, trade.
+Now, we suppose there is the possibility of international trade.
+While the domestic production possibilities set remains unchanged, the domestic consumption possibilities set is expanded with international trade.

+The consumption possibilities set in the presence of international trade is given by the entire area of the triangle bounded by the international relative price line through its tangency point with the production possibilities frontier and the two axes.
+Since the old consumption possibilities set is completely contained in the new consumption possibilities set, domestic aggregate social welfare must increase, even in the case that the international relative price is the same as the domestic relative price in the absence of international trade.

-The Domestic Consumption Possibilities Set with International Trade
+Chart 11: The Domestic Consumption Possibilities Set with International Trade

-- ◆ If the international relative price is the same as the domestic relative price in the absence of international trade, the optimal combination of the goods to be produced remains the same with or without international trade.
-However, with the possibility of international trade, the consumption point can be different from the production point, and the resulting aggregate social welfare may well be higher with international trade. - ◆ The following Chart makes it clear.
-Any point on the international relative price line is a possible consumption point.
-At the new consumption point selected in the Chart, it is clear that aggregate social welfare must have increased as the same quantity of good 1 and a higher quantity of good 2 are now being consumed with international trade.30
+If the international relative price is the same as the domestic relative price in the absence of international trade, the optimal combination of the goods to be produced remains the same with or without international trade.
+However, with the possibility of international trade, the consumption point can be different from the production point, and the resulting aggregate social welfare may well be higher with international trade.

+Chart 12 makes it clear.
+With trade, any point on the international relative price line is a possible consumption point.
+At the new consumption point selected in the chart, it is clear that aggregate social welfare must have increased as the same quantity of good 1 and a higher quantity of good 2 are now being consumed with international trade.

-Consumption (and Aggregate Social Welfare) is Increased with Trade
+Chart 12: Consumption (and Aggregate Social Welfare) is Increased with Trade

-- ◆ We can see from the previous Chart that the possibility of export and import implies that every point on the international relative price line is a possible combination of domestic consumption.
-Thus, with international trade, aggregate social welfare must be higher than without trade. - However, if the values of outputs in both periods are evaluated at the old relative price (the base period relative price), say, in units of good 1, then clearly output is higher in the base period than in the new period during which international trade is possible.
-This cannot be correct, as measured real GDP moves in the opposite direction as aggregate social welfare.
-32
+We can also see from the previous chart that the possibility of export and import implies that every point on the international relative price line is a possible combination of domestic consumption.
+Thus, with international trade, aggregate social welfare must be higher than without trade.

+However, if the values of outputs in both periods are evaluated at the old relative price (the base period relative price), say, in units of good 1, then clearly output is higher in the base period than in the new period during which international trade is possible.
+Nevertheless, this measurement cannot be correct, as measured real GDP moves in the opposite direction as aggregate social welfare.

-Valuation of the Old and New Production Points at the Old Relative Price
+Chart 13: Valuation of the Old and New Production Points at the Old Relative Price

-- ◆ If instead of the base period relative price we use the new period relative price to value the outputs of both periods, then the results will show that the value of output in the new period is higher than the value of output at the base period, again, in units of good 1.
-This makes more sense: measured real GDP moves in the same direction as aggregate social welfare. - ◆ Note the importance of the "small open economy" assumption-the participation of Taiwan does not change the international relative prices-otherwise the international relative price--the frontier of the new consumption possibilities set--will not be a straight line (or a hyperplane).
+If instead of the base period relative price, we use the new period relative price to value the outputs of both periods, then the results will show that the value of output in the new period is higher than the value of output at the base period, again, in units of good 1.
+This makes more sense: measured real GDP moves in the same direction as aggregate social welfare.

+We should note the importance of the "small open economy" assumption such that the participation of Taiwan in international trade does not change the international relative prices.
+Otherwise, the international relative price - the frontier of the new consumption possibilities set - will not be a straight line (or a hyperplane).

-Valuation of the Old and New Production Points at the New Relative Price
+Chart 14: Valuation of the Old and New Production Points at the New Relative Price